gmarino2048/EECS-338-Final-Project/README.md

 #### Noah Houpt

 So far on the project I have implemented the bubblesort.c algorithm, the mergesort.c algorithm, and the swap method of quicksort.c.
 Additionally I have wrote the randomArray() method of the main.c file, and commented on the main.c file.
 Between this submission and the submission for the final project, I plan on completing the mergesort.c algorithm as well as data analysis of the main.c file's output.
+I plan to utilize Mathematica as a way to visualize the data if possible.

 #### Guy Marino